Understanding the Learning Brain

 “Learning is a process of restructuring - slow, fragile, and accompanied by pauses and mistakes.”
 (Henning Scheich)

 Henning Scheich’s understanding of learning points beyond the laboratory.
 It describes how brains adapt, how scientific ideas develop and how institutions grow.
-The symposium takes this thought as its starting point: bringing together long-standing colleagues, companions and early-career researchers to honor his work by continuing the questions that shaped it.
+The symposium takes this thought as its starting point: bringing together long-standing colleagues, companions and members of the next generation of neuroscientists to honor his work by continuing the questions that shaped it.

-The program includes scientific sessions, time for personal exchange and a panel discussion with authors of the 2004 Gehirn & Geist manifesto “Eleven Leading Neuroscientists on the Present and Future of Brain Research”.
+The program includes scientific sessions, time for personal exchange and a panel discussion featuring former contemporaries and colleagues of Henning Scheich: “What former predictions tell us about the future of Neuroscience”.
+The discussion will be inspired by the so-called manifesto “Eleven Leading Neuroscientists on the Present and Future of Brain Research” published in Gehirn & Geist in 2004.

 The official conference language is English.